TmRAaEx/aaex-file-router/README.md

 A file-based routing system for React projects that automatically generates routes from your file structure.
 Similar to Next.js App Router or Remix file conventions.

-## V. 1.6.4
+## V. 1.7.3
-Hopefully made code editors able to autocomplete and suggest imorts from the package
+Removed the 404 and root layout support since it was implemented wrong and broke
 ## Table of Contents

 - [Features](#features)